giantswarm/docs/src/content/basics/nodepools/index.md

 Node pools can contain a mix of [on-demand](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-on-demand-instances.html) and [spot instances](https://aws.amazon.com/ec2/spot/) that will allow you to optimize your cost.

-There are two paramenters that will allow you to configure which instances are going to be used:
+There are two parameters that will allow you to configure which instances are going to be used:

 - *On-Demand base capacity*: Controls how much of the initial capacity is made up of on-demand Instances.